shaadclt/Store-Data-Analysis-Excel/README.md

 To perform store data analysis using Excel, follow these steps:

-1. Open the `store_data.xlsx` file in Microsoft Excel.
+1. Open the `Raw Data.xlsx` file in Microsoft Excel.

 2. Explore the various sheets and tabs within the Excel workbook to understand the available data.